sofa-framework/doc/10_Getting_Started/20_Build/30_Windows.md

 0. Create build directories respecting the arrangement above.

-1. In Windows Start menu, search for `Native Tools Command Prompt` and run the one correponding to your Windows architecture (x64 for 64-bit, x86 for 32-bit).
+1. In Windows Start menu, search for `Native Tools Command Prompt` and run the one corresponding to your Windows architecture (x64 for 64-bit, x86 for 32-bit).
 ![](https://www.sofa-framework.org/wp-content/uploads/2020/04/SearchCommandPrompt2.png)

 2. In the command prompt, type `cmake-gui` and press Enter.